Botox (OnabotulinumtoxinA) For Treatment of Neurogenic Bladder and Overactive Bladder Symptoms: Specialized Treatment in NYC for Men and Women

 “BOTOX” or the botulinum toxin protein is naturally produced by a bacterium Clostridium botulinum.
 When used in small doses, Botox is a safe and effective treatment for many conditions including overactive bladder.

 Botox is a relatively new treatment for overactive bladder and neurogenic bladder.
-Studies involving thousands of patients in the past 5 years confirm its safety and effectiveness in treatment of OAB in men and women.
+Studies involving thousands of patients in the past 5 years confirm its safety and effectiveness in the treatment of OAB in men and women.

 Botox injections in the bladder can help patients who suffer from:

-- urinary urgency: constant need to pee
+- urinary urgency: the constant need to pee

 - Frequent urination: If you have to run to void every 2 hours or more often, Botox can help